 I love the heat of these cookies.
 I increased the amount of pepper, but if you don’t like that much warmth, feel free to keep the pepper to 1 teaspoon.
 Some other delightful additions may be orange zest, lemon zest or finely chopped candied ginger.

 This recipe makes a lot of dough.
 Freeze the leftovers or simply cut the recipe in half.

 - 1/2 teaspoon baking powder

 - 1/2 pound (2 sticks) unsalted butter, room temperature

 - 1/2 teaspoons nutmeg

 - 1 1/2 teaspoons finely ground black pepper

 - 1 cup unsulfured molasses

-In a large bowl, sift together flour, baking soda and baking powder.
+In a large bowl, sift together flour, baking soda, and baking powder.
 Set aside.

 In the bowl of an electric mixer fitted with the paddle attachment, cream butter and sugar until fluffy.
 Mix in spices and salt, then eggs and molasses.
 Add flour mixture; combine on low speed.
-Divide dough in thirds, and wrap in plastic.
+Divide dough into thirds, and wrap in plastic.
 Chill for at least 1 hour.